btd1337/Hadros/README.md

 # Hadros

-Hadros is a Postgres SQL Builder for Deno based on @yourtion/deno-sql
+Hadros is a Postgres SQL builder for Deno based on @yourtion/deno-sql that is focused on MySQL

 ## Usage